close menu

 These 9 Tips Can Help

 Braces are designed to fix misalignments, correct overbites, and straighten teeth.
 When you first have braces fitted it can be painful because your body isn't used to the intrusion of metal in your mouth.
-Because the teeth need to be forced into position, there is a lot of pressure on the gums and jaw.
+Because the teeth need to be forced into position, there is a lot of pressure on the gums and jaw, which can sometimes make people worry about teeth feeling loose and potential causes.

 The pain from braces shouldn't last more than a few days.
-Luckily, there are many ways to alleviate the pain from braces, which include everything from ice packs and pain meds to peppermint tea and orthodontic wax.
+Luckily, there are many ways to alleviate the pain from braces, which include everything from ice packs and pain meds to peppermint tea and orthodontic wax, and you can follow these tips to relieve orthodontic appliance pain at home.

 Why Do Braces Hurt?